jsather/harvester-sim/README.md

 # harvester-sim
 ![harvester-gif](https://imgur.com/0dghLur.gif)

 Virtual harvesting environment using ROS and Gazebo.
-Originally used by Jonathon Sather in his research on autonomous strawberry harvesting. ([paper](https://arxiv.org/abs/1903.02074)) ([video summary](https://youtu.be/C6hrCVv2B-o))
+Originally used by Jonathon Sather in his research on autonomous strawberry harvesting ([paper](https://arxiv.org/abs/1903.02074)) ([video summary](https://youtu.be/C6hrCVv2B-o)).

 This stack is a fork of [kinova-ros](https://github.com/Kinovarobotics/kinova-ros) that includes a simulated strawberry world with a procedurally generated strawberry plant.